 These reviews are important to your career because they give you the opportunity to discuss learning additional skills or duties, or to learn where you can improve your current skills.
 Reviews may be done "mid-year" if you or your department head feels there is a significant reason to do one.
 Performance reviews should also be done at the end of any probationary period or if you transfer to other County employment.

-ACT 10 GRIEVANCE PROCEDURE POLICY Date Implemented: September 29, 2011 intended to create a legally binding contract or to change the at-will nature of employment with Iron County, as the County reserves its management rights to exclusively manage its operations in the best interest of the taxpayers of the County.
+ACT 10 GRIEVANCE PROCEDURE POLICY Date Implemented: September 29, 2011 employment with Iron County, as the County reserves its management rights to exclusively manage its operations in the best interest of the taxpayers of the County.

 A. PURPOSE & SCOPE